ShuoShang1224/drp/README.md

 # DRP Pre-release
 This repository contains the pre-release version of DRP: Deep Reactive Policy, with the IMPACT model and checkpoints.

+`Note:` We will be adding a lot more features and examples for the full release, aiming to be released sometime in June 2026.
+Stay tuned!

 ## Installation